taunsquared/taunsquared.github.io/_posts/2018-02-28-VIRS-character-sketch-01.md

 ### CHARACTER SKETCH - THE ARCHITECT

-Good with grand ideas and inspiring groups of people, though very humble about herself and more introverted than she presents.
-Very generous with friends and colleagues, often cheerful.
-Optimistic about human nature even while raging against the easy ignorance that modern civilization makes convenient.
+Good with grand ideas and inspiring large groups of people, though very self-deprecating and more introverted than she presents.
+Very generous with friends and colleagues and often cheerful, but goes through bouts of cynicism when too many take advantage of her generosity and good nature.
+Enjoys the quiet and wild beauty of rural living but is drawn to cities and the sensation of being part of a super-organism.

 Mother is an herbalist who studies plants useful for space travel (xeno-hydroponics).
 Father is a farmer specializing in permaculture.
 Grew up in a small rural community.